unzap project page

 All sourcecode is licensed under the GPL.

-The hardware will is available as a construction set.
-If you would like to be notified or receive general information about the unzapper, you can subscribe to our mailing list using the mailman web interface There is also an archive.
+The hardware is available as a construction set.
+If you would like to about the unzap project, you can subscribe to our mailing list using the mailman web interface.
+There is also an archive.

 You can find the manual and construction hints for the kit (in German only, at the moment, sorry) at the Wiki page.
 Write a mail to fd0-AT-lochraster.org if you have a question.